salvacarrion/autonmt/docs/concepts/on-disk-layout.md

 ```

 This is consistent everywhere — splits, encoded files, and the `src.txt`/`ref.txt`/`hyp.txt`
 evaluation artifacts.
-A `Dataset` derives the extensions from its `lang_pair`, so you rarely
+A `ParallelCorpus` derives the extensions from its `lang_pair`, so you rarely
 type them yourself.

 ## Stage skipping: why re-runs are cheap